Skip to content

 Don’t like the red, it reminds me of primer.
 I read the link provided and saw that the change in colour was a decision made by the selectboard.
 I’m not an expert on Vermont politics, but aren’t bridges and such a DOT issue, meaning state rather than local ??
 Green has long been the norm for bridges (over much/most of the northeast), so red would be a notable departure…

-3. Thomas Rosell permalink
+2. Thomas Rosell says:

 Very cool!
 Is the sheet metal is hung down the center of the bridge part some work scaffolding?
 Or is it something more permanent?